Aarhus University Seal

 Guidelines for assessment of PhD dissertation and PhD defence

 The assessment committee assesses the academic quality of the PhD dissertation in question.
 Prior to the submission of a dissertation, the main supervisor and the management of the Graduate School of Health have ensured that the PhD process has been satisfactory and that all formal requirements have been met.
-It is the responsibility of the chairman of the committee to keep the other members informed about procedures, deadlines and practical matters, including travel arrangements and accommodation in connection with the publicdefence.
+It is the responsibility of the chair of the committee to keep the other members informed about procedures, deadlines and practical matters, including travel arrangements and accommodation in connection with the publicdefence.

 General requirements regarding the content of the PhD dissertation